Belleville AmeriCorps Menu

 Service Project Requirements

-Due to the Belleville AmeriCorps commitment to our partners and to of service:
+Due to the Belleville AmeriCorps commitment to our partners and our commitment to service in our community:

 - Members are expected to participate in community projects in addition to their primary service placements and regularly assigned duties.